PepeTapia/362group2/README.md

 "compose install"
 ```
 4. After installation finishes, delete the compose.lock file in titanbin directory
-5. Download "keyfile.json" authentication file from discord to connect to Cloud Storage in home.php
+5. You will also need "keyfile.json" file in your titanbin directory in order to access connection to Google Cloud Storage.
+This can be downloaded from our Discord.
-6. Now, you can either host locally or type "gcloud app deploy" to host web application to Google Cloud.
+7. Now, you can either host locally or type "gcloud app deploy" to host web application to Google Cloud.

 ## **NOTE:**
 For **_href_** attributes, you can put just the file name and its type ("test.php") and set up what directories the file is in via index.php.